Enjoy Valentine’s Day while keeping your pet safe

 Flower bouquets are a Valentine’s Day favorite.
 But, some plants and flowers, if ingested, can be harmful to our pets.
 For many dogs, the solution is as simple as keeping bouquets out of reach.
 However, our feline friends have mastered the art of counter surfing a little better than canines.
 Athletic prowess makes cats more likely to get into the carefully arranged flora that grace our table tops on this day.

-Hazard Alert: Though beautiful and romantic lilies tend to be the most harmful to cats.
+Though beautiful and romantic, lilies tend to be the most harmful to cats.
 The ASPCA explains lilies contain a toxin in the petals, leaves, pollen and even the water in the vase that are extremely toxic to cats and cause acute kidney failure within a day or two of exposure.
 Dogs should also stay away from these pretty petals, however, if ingested by your pup it will likely only result in a mild tummy ache.

-Safety Tip: When sending a floral arrangement, specify that it contains no lilies if the recipient is a cat owner.
+When sending a floral arrangement, specify that it contains no lilies if the recipient is a cat owner.
 Instead, opt for non-toxic flowers like romantic red roses or beautiful hydrangeas that don’t pose a threat if ingested.

 Keep an Eye Out

 Though chocolates and flowers pose the biggest threats to your pets, pet owners should be aware of lesser-known hazards surrounding Valentine’s Day celebrations.
-Be weary of candlelight dinners, adult beverages, and even ribbon when partaking in holiday fun at home.
+Be wary of candlelight dinners, adult beverages, and even ribbons when partaking in holiday fun at home.
 Keep in mind that kitties tend to be curious of flames, and puppies love to chew on just about anything.
 Be sure to keep Fido and Fluffy away from potential hazards and they’ll be sure to feel the love all year long.